F5Networks/f5-aws-cloudformation-v2/examples/quickstart/README.md

   - If the **bigIpInstanceProfile** input parameter is empty, this solution does support creating an IAM instance profile granting access to an AWS Secrets Manager secret if you provide an existing secret (via the **bigIpSecretArn** parameter) OR the **provisionSecret** parameter is set to **true**.

-    - If **provisionSecret** is set to **true**, the solution also creates a secret with an auto-generated password named `${uniqueString}-BigIpSecret` (where `${uniqueString}` is the value provided for the **uniqueString** input parameter).
+    - If **provisionSecret** is set to **true**, the solution also creates a secret with an auto-generated password named `uniqueString-BigIpSecret` *(where `uniqueString` is the value provided for the **uniqueString** input parameter)*.
 To obtain the secret value, run the https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/get-secret-value.html AWS Command Line Interface (AWS CLI) command, changing the region and secret-id as needed:

       ```bash
       $ aws secretsmanager get-secret-value --secret-id ${uniqueString}-BigIpSecret --query "SecretString" --output text --region ${REGION}